raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 Then, instead of `setting gpio`{:class="block3extensions"} `9`, `set gpio`{:class="block3extensions"} to the value of the `direction`{:class="block3variables"} variable, i.e. either 9 or 10.

-Since the variable could be 9 0r 10 for each repeat, the direction of the motor could be forwards or backwards for each repeat.
+Since the variable could be 9 or 10 for each repeat, the direction of the motor could be forwards or backwards for each repeat.

 Try it out.